 A song was made; "Kookie, Kookie--Lend Me Your Comb", which reached #4 on Billboard.
 Byrnes received 15,000 fan letters a week.

-Had he not been so demanding, had he understood people didn't care about Edd, they liked Kookie, maybe he'd have gone on to be a major star.
+Had he not been so demanding, had he understood people didn't care about Edd, they liked Kookie, he'd not have made so many demands and would be able to leave the show and perhaps, gone on to be a major star.
 Instead of someone most people never heard of.

 Harry Hamlin had bounced around for a number of years, appearing in nothing much.
 Then he stared in the series L.A.
 Law in 1986.

-His character was very popular, and then in 1987 he decided to leave the series and go on the Big Screen.
+His character was very popular.
+In 1987 he decided to leave the series and go on the Big Screen.
 This was wholly unsuccessful.
 Since then, he has appeared in B movies and direct to video features.

 His popularity went to his head.
-Being voted one of the 50 Sexiest Men alive pushed him over the brink.
+Being voted one of the 50 Sexiest Men alive in 1986 pushed him over the brink.

-So, not realising that the public liked the character, not him, he lost the character.
-The show continued on the air.
-Without him.
+Not realising that the public liked the character, not him, he lost the character.
+The show continued, without him.